Funeral for a Friend: Tales Don't Tell Themselves

 Funeral for a Friend mentioned the writing of this album during their UK shows in summer 2006 and they started writing and recording at the end of the tour.
 Tales Don't Tell Themselves was released on 14 May 2007 in the UK, having been leaked to the internet on 10 May 2007.
 The band released video diary updates of the recording on their MySpace page.
 On 19 March 2007, "Into Oblivion (Reunion)", the first single from the album, premiered on the Zane Lowe Show on Radio One.
 It was given a 7 May physical release, and the video can be seen and the song heard on their MySpace.
 It reached number 39 in its first week of release on downloads and reached number 16 in the Official UK chart on 13 May 2007.

 A selection of intimate shows to promote the album were played on 12, 13 and 14 April 2007 in intimate coastal venues in the south of England.
 Only 200 tickets were available for each show and these had to be applied for via an e-mail sent to members of the FFAF mailing list.
 Names were then picked out of a hat and the selected people were offered the opportunity to buy a pair of tickets to the gig, exclusive T-shirts were given to anyone paying using PayPal mobile.
 On 8 May 2007 the band released Tales Don't Tell Themselves in its entirety for fans to preview via their MySpace page.
 This album is the first on which Matt plays guitar.
 On 10 May 2007 the band played another intimate gig for Kerrang!
 105.2 at the Wolverhampton Civic Hall Bar, in which they played "Walk Away" for the very first time.
 This is one of the tracks which Matt plays guitar on live, alongside "Raise The Sail" and "The Sweetest Wave", which were debuted on the full tour in May 2007.
 The album was their highest charting yet, reaching Number 3 in the UK Album Charts.

 On 16 July 2007, "Walk Away", was released as the second single from Tales Don't Tell Themselves and reached number 40 in the UK singles charts.
-It was announced in a newsletters that "The Great Wide Open" would be the next single and would be released as an EP.
+It was announced in a newsletter that "The Great Wide Open" would be the next single and would be released as an EP.
 The EP, The Great Wide Open was released on 15 October 2007 through Atlantic Records, negating the release of the single itself.